UX Design: How Video Content Can Enhance User Experience

 Background videos on the landing page promoting the mindfulness application.

-Mywony website design uses full-screen video setting the instant connection to the nature of the product
+Mywony website design uses full-screen video, setting the instant connection to the nature of the product.

-Website for the editorial about insomnia uses a background video to instantly set the mood
+Website for the editorial about insomnia uses a background video to set the mood instantly

-Pet Shop website uses video content to demonstrate the products they offer in the proper environment and the way to connect faster to buyer’s needs
+Pet Shop website uses video content to demonstrate the products they offer in the proper environment and the way to connect faster to buyers’ needs.

 Hero video for PointZero25 event agency website